 Change #1: Rebate rates decrease over time

 When the rebate launched last July, it paid $372 per kWh for a battery installation, and then $366 in January to April earlier this year.
-From May, this is the new rate schedule below.
+This is the new rate schedule below, as sourced from our friends at SolarQuotes.

 Note: Expect to lose 10% of your rate to admin fees.